whocarescreative/blog/_posts/2019-05-11-city-serendipity.md

 </div>

-By avoiding someone else’s curated guide, you start to create your own relationship with the city.
-Discovering your own taste, as you would with music, movies, or art.
+By following your instincts instead of a curated guide, you can start creating your own, unique relationship with a city.
+You can read all about your destination beforehand, but you won’t know how you feel until you get there.
+It’s like online dating.

-You don’t have to avoid all the tourist areas.
-If you are visiting the place because its past is important to you, and you’ve done the research, do it.
-If it's been your life long dream to see the Eiffel Tower, do it.
-This is your trip.
+And when there is such an abundance of possibilities, you can relax knowing you won’t get to see every place or landmark a destination has to offer.
+Finding your taste for travel is the same as discovering your own taste in art, music or film.
+Out of all the choices, you find what attracts you.

-But I also invite you to ask a human, not Google.
-Don’t avoid a place because it has 3.9 stars instead of four.
+I also encourage you to ask a human, not Google.
+Avoiding a place because it has 3.9 stars and not four isn’t practical, and you might make a new friend while dining at a hole-in-the-wall restaurant.

-Find a hole-in-the-wall restaurant.
-Get food poisoning, or have a delicious, unusual meal that you wouldn't find back home.
-Drink some shitty coffee, or have an incredible espresso.

-Fill up your memory card, or don't take any photos.
-This is your trip.

-Have fun with it, and relax with the thought you will never end up seeing everything, because chances are, you haven’t even seen half of what your *own* city has to offer.
+Besides, isn't discovering a spot without plans and in the internet just more fun?

+Travel is an opporunity to play.

-I travel to feel like a kid again.
-And I know kids don’t have itineraries.
+And if I really want to feel like a kid again, I take any chance I can get to play.
-Kids don’t predict how they will feel like four months in advance, which is exactly what happens when creating a hour-by-hour schedule for your travels.

-Kids play, instead.

 <div id="dice"></div>

 Travel is creative.

 Be creative.

+---

+<p style="padding-bottom:20px"></p>

+<p style="text-align:center; font-size:15px;"> Whocares? </p>